Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/one-to-many.md

 We can see that a `book` is connected to the `author` table by the author's `id` as a foreign key.
 This foreign key is defined as `author_id` in the `book` table.
 While we could call it whatever we wish, naming it `author_id` follows a standard convention for naming foreign keys.

 How do we define this foreign key in our Flask models?
 Refer to the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/20/orm/basic_relationships.html#one-to-man), try it out, then check out our solution below.
 There are several ways we _could_ implement a one-to-many relationship in our models.
-Follow your curiosity if you are interested in some of the other possible approaches.
+We'll prefer to use annotated declarative mappings.
+Follow your curiosity if you are interested in investigating some of the other possible approaches.

 <br>